tony-landis/tony-landis.github.com/_posts/2010-05-26-sturmer-open-source-community-building.markdown

 - __Patience__, think with a long term perspective.
 - Personality and charm go a long way.
 - Allow people to work on what they want, how they want.
-- Keep the tone of communication polite, respectfull, solve communication conflicts.
+- Keep the tone of communication polite, respectful, solve communication conflicts.
 - Must be highly skilled in programming.

 “When you lose interest in a program, your last duty to it is to hand it off to a competent successor.“ - Raymond